Leonora Armstrong: Arrival in Brazil

 Many of Leonora's family members and friends were concerned about her decision to travel alone to far-away Brazil without knowing Portuguese or having any contacts there.
-However, on February 1, 1921 she arrived in the port of Rio de Janeiro.
+However, on February 1, 1921, she arrived in the port of Rio de Janeiro.
 The fact that she was a single woman, at a time when women had less rights and freedom, made her situation difficult, but she managed to stay in the country.
 Leonora got her first job in an office through a young theosophist in the city of Santos, São Paulo.
 Later, she started to give private English classes, which gave her a chance to teach the Baháʼí Faith.
 When she could, Leonora would participate as a speaker in the national conferences.
 During her first year in Rio de Janeiro, she participated in the National Congress of Esperanto.

 Service

 In 1925 in the city of Belém, Pará she published her first translation (English to Portuguese) of the book Paris Talks written by ʻAbdu'l-Bahá.
-As well as being a lecturer, educator and translator, Leonora was also a social worker and was responsible for an orphanage in Salvador, Bahia in the from 1924-1927.
-During her first years in Brazil, she live in Salvador, Bahia and traveled several times to Belém and Manaus.
+As well as being a lecturer, educator and translator, Leonora was also a social worker and was responsible for an orphanage in Salvador, Bahia in the from 1924 to 1927.
+During her first years in Brazil, she lived in Salvador, Bahia, and traveled several times to Belém and Manaus.
 She always had a lot of support from many Theosophists and Esperantists in her services.
 In 1927, she published many articles and pamphlets about the Baháʼí Faith in Belém.
 That same year, she was the first Baháʼí to talk about the Baháʼí Faith in Colombia, Venezuela, Coracion, Trinidad and Tobago, Barbados, Haiti, Guyana and Suriname.

 Leonora also helped translate Baháʼí books into Spanish.
-She went Madrid, Spain to improve her language proficiency because Shoghi Effendi, the great-grandson of Baháʼuʼlláh and then head of the religion, was looking for translators.
+She went to Madrid, Spain to improve her language proficiency because Shoghi Effendi, the great-grandson of Baháʼuʼlláh and then head of the religion, was looking for translators.
 In July 1930 she traveled to Madrid to take university courses.
 However, she soon fell seriously ill for a time and was unable to begin her studies.
 Shortly thereafter, she went on Baháʼí pilgrimage and then returned to South America.